Governance

 President

-Dr. John Nakabago is the President of African Association of Public Administration and Management (AAPAM), this appointment came following the general elections held at the 41st Roundtable Conference held in Cape Town, South Africa in December 2022.
-Dr. Nakabago has over 40 years of working experience in various capacities in the Public Sector, he currently serves as the Director Finance and Administration/ Secretary to Governing Council at the Uganda Management Institute (UMI).
-Dr. Nakabago has previously held leadership roles including Director - Project Implementation Unit – Ministry of Education and Sports, Uganda (1997 to 2006), Project Administrator - Ministry of Local Government (Uganda), 1991-1998, Principal Accountant, Coffee Marketing Board, Head of Management Accounting Division and Chief Accountant - Jubilee Ice Soda Works Limited (1986 to 1990), Head of the Accounts Department and Company secretary Accountant - Uganda Grain Milling Company Limited.
-1981 – 1986.
-Dr. Nakabago holds a PhD in Business and Economic Sciences from the North West University (South Africa), Master of Business Administration and Bachelors of Commerce from Makerere University (Uganda)
+Dr. John Nakabago serves as the President of the African Association of Public Administration and Management (AAPAM), a role he assumed following his election during the 41st Roundtable Conference held in Cape Town, South Africa, in December 2022.
+With more than 40 years of experience in the public sector, Dr. Nakabago currently holds the position of Director, Finance and Administration, and Secretary to the Governing Council at the Uganda Management Institute (UMI).
+Throughout his extensive career, he has undertaken several leadership roles, including Director of the Project Implementation Unit at the Ministry of Education and Sports (1997–2006), Project Administrator at the Ministry of Local Government (1991–1998), and Principal Accountant at the Coffee Marketing Board.
+He also previously served as Head of the Management Accounting Division and Chief Accountant at Jubilee Ice Soda Works Limited (1986–1990), as well as Head of the Accounts Department and Company Secretary/Accountant at Uganda Grain Milling Company Limited (1981–1986).
+Dr. Nakabago holds a PhD in Business and Economic Sciences from North-West University (South Africa), a Master of Business Administration, and a Bachelor of Commerce degree from Makerere University (Uganda).

 Mr. Dada Joseph Olugbenga